Matt Rhule claps back at people pointing out how hard Nebraska schedule is

 By clicking "Subscribe to Newsletter", I agree to On3's Privacy Notice, Terms, and use of my personal information described therein.

-Nebraska will certainly have an opportunity to finally garner a top-25 this season, as Rhule alluded to.
+Nebraska will certainly have an opportunity to finally garner a top 25 team this season, as Rhule alluded to.
 All six teams that he mentioned will likely open the season within the top-25, and if not, they will likely climb into the rankings at some point.
-With Rhule having just signed an extension with the program, fans and boosters all around the country are hoping to see some big time wins from the Huskers this season.
+With Rhule having just signed an extension with the program, fans and boosters all around the country are hoping to see some big-time wins from the Huskers this season.